The rapid growth and expansion of e-Commerce is very real

 Inventory Storage and Management makes your business inherently scalable

 As your business grows, you don’t have to worry about adding new infrastructure and new inventory controls and equipment.
-The small business owner can store a larger variety and quantity of inventory at the fulfillment company’s off-site location and most companies have multiple storage warehouses.
+The small business owner can store a larger variety and quantity of inventory at the fulfillment company’s off-site location and most companies have multiple storage warehouses and equipment such as Copperloy yard ramps that will make moving inventory much more efficient.
 The fulfillment center will receive, tag and organize inventory.
 Most have a web-based application where you can log in and view your current inventory, as well as, the history of each item.
 A good fulfillment company will strive to coordinate their storage planning with your sales history.
 Some fulfillment companies, like ShipBob, will even plan to accommodate large swings in sales due to promotional activities like a Kickstarter campaign or features on popular TV or radio programs.

 Automatic Order Fulfillment Improves Delivery Time

 Most fulfillment companies will store a portion of your products (enough to fulfill likely orders) near their packaging and shipping area.
 That way, when an order arrives, they have everything they need to fulfill the order quickly.
 The rest of your inventory will be held in deeper storage.
 Fulfillment companies receive customer orders in a few different ways:

 - Complete integration with your point of sale (POS) system or ecommerce platform